 Sabotage case: Jubo Dal leader dies in Bagerhat jail

-A Jubo Dal leader who reportedly fell sick in Bagerhat district jail died last night at a hospital in the district.
+A Jubo Dal leader who reportedly fell sick in Bagerhat district jail died on Tuesday at a hospital in the district.

 Kamal Hossain Mizan, 43, was a member of Khulna metropolitan unit Jubo Dal, said M A Salam, former president of Bagerhat district BNP.